Electrotechnical qualification (installation) Level 3

 The portfolio has now gone fully digital so as to be readily available anytime.
-Successful completion of your portfolio will grant you access to the final assessment, known as the AM2S, a challenging 3-day assessment currently undertaken at Shrewsbury College.
+Successful completion of your portfolio will grant you access to the final assessment, known as the AM2S, a challenging 3-day assessment currently undertaken at Shrewsbury Colleges Group.

-You would normally be expected to have 5 GCSEs at grade 4 or above (including Mathematics and English).
+- You would normally be expected to have 5 GCSEs at grade 4 or above (including maths and English)